8ta4/accent/DONTREADME.md

 Using a ratio of probabilities sounds neat until you hit a snag where both probabilities are 0.
 That gives you something like $\frac{0}{0}$, and math doesn't like that.
 It's undefined.

+### Speech-to-Text

+> How many speech-to-text API calls are needed?

+2

+Here's how it works:

+1. The system uses a speech-to-text API to transcribe your voice and get a transcript with probabilities for each word.

+1. The system uses a text-to-speech API to generate voice from that transcript.

+1. The system uses the same speech-to-text API to transcribe the generated voice and get another transcript with probabilities for each word.

 > Does this tool use macOS's built-in speech to text?

 No, it doesn't.
 The built-in speech to text on macOS doesn't provide word-level probabilities.